MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 :::image type="content" source="media/edge-learnmore-origin-keyed-agent-cluster/document-domain-modification-warning.png" alt-text="Warning when document.domain is modified.":::

-If you have a reporting endpoint set up, you will also be sent deprecation reports.
+If you have a reporting endpoint set up, you'll also be sent deprecation reports.
 Learn more about [how to use the Reporting API](https://web.dev/reporting-api/) with existing report collection services or by building your own reporting solution.

 > [!TIP]
 > You can run your site through the [LightHouse deprecated API](https://web.dev/deprecations/) audit to find all APIs that are scheduled to be removed from Microsoft Edge.